upenderadepu/assignment-moengage/README.md

 The ec2 instance in the public subnet is assigned a security group with access from the the intenret via port 22, 80 and 443.

+Both security groups are dynamically created in the network module.

 userdata.tpl has the code snippet to install the nginx and to bring up the service.

-Both security groups are dynamically created in the network module.
+script.sh will execute post creation of ec2 and this will generate self-signed certificates.

 ## Current state